Technical Writing – what makes a good document?

 A good document is one that gives a clear message which all of the intended readers can easily understand.

 Key elements of a Technical Document:

 If you need help with achieving the above, why not come along to one of our Technical Writing Skills training courses.
-To enquire about one of our in-house courses or to book a place at one of our public courses simply log on to https://www.sqt-training.com/
+Or if you wish to tailor this course to your own organisation’s needs, please inquire about one of our in-house courses, simply contact us or call us on 061 339 040.

-John Lafferty is Technical Writing Skills course tutor at SQT Training Ltd. He also delivers courses in areas such as Process Validation, Software Validation and Risk Management for Medical Devices.
+John Lafferty is our Technical Writing Skills course tutor and also delivers courses in areas such as Process Validation, Software Validation and Risk Management for Medical Devices.
 John runs a Quality Management Consultancy, Northridge Quality and Validation Services, specialising in the area of Medical Device and Pharmaceutical Quality Systems.